 Due to its anti-inflammatory properties, baking soda relieves razor burn.

-Soak a cotton pad in a milky solution of baking soda and water and leave for about 10 minutes as a compress on the affected area.
+Soak a cotton pad in a solution of baking soda (one teaspoon) and water (one cup) and use as a compress.
+Leave it on for about 10 minutes.

-Or you can make a paste of baking soda and water and apply it directly to the affected area.
+Or you can make a paste of baking soda and water and spread it over the affected area.
+This is also an effective remedy for insect bites and pimples.

 3. Exfoliator for the Face and Scalp

-To exfoliate, mix a teaspoon of baking soda with your facewash or an oil, and gently massage in circular motions over the face and neck, avoiding the mouth and eye areas.
+To exfoliate, mix a teaspoon of baking soda with your facewash or an oil, and gently massage in circular motions over your face and neck, avoiding the mouth and eye areas.

-If you’re acne-prone, mix with noncomedogenic jojoba oil, adding colloidal oats if at hand.
-You can also leave this on the face for 20 minutes to work as a mask.
+If you’re acne-prone, mix with noncomedogenic jojoba or sunflower oil, adding colloidal oats if at hand.
+You can also leave it on your face for about 20 minutes to work as a mask.

-I mix with almond oil, which benefits dry and mature skin.
+I mix it with almond oil, which benefits dry and mature skin.

-Use a mechanical exfoliant (such as this) no more than once or twice a week, and be very gentle to prevent soreness.
+Use mechanical exfoliants or facial scrubs no more than once or twice a week, and be very gentle to prevent soreness and broken capillaries.

 Baking soda scrubs may also be used for the body and are useful for removing self-tanner that has turned out uneven or of an undesirable color.
-Just mix with body wash in the shower.
+Just mix with your body wash in the shower.
+To avoid patchiness, it’s also essential to exfoliate before applying self-tanning products.

 4. Face Mask for Acne-Prone Skin